toretto460/toretto460.github.io/content/posts/sse.md

 return pdf, nil
 ```

-To generate an invoice the invoice service needs to do several API call to the external services that owns the Payment, User, Order and so on...
-After that you can render the PDF using engine of your choice; You know, all that process may takes lots of time to complete the job.
+To generate an invoice the invoice service needs to do several API calls to the external services that own the Payment, User, Order and so on...
+After that you can render the PDF using the engine of your choice; You know, all that process may take lots of time to complete the job.

-So after a brainstorming your team decide that it's the right time to implement something to send a notification to the user. 🥳
+So after a brainstorming, your team decides that it's the right time to implement something to send a notification to the user. 🥳

 If you want to jump straight to the solution go to [Notify]({{< ref "sse.md#notify" >}}).

 ### Sending notifications to the browser

 There are several ways to implement a notification system for a web application.
 The easy way is to go through a [polling](https://en.m.wikipedia.org/wiki/Polling_(computer_science)) strategy.
-Polling is not beautiful nor efficient because you need to get if there are new notifications at regular intervals and even worse if you have lot of users you flood your serve with a huge traffic.
+Polling is not beautiful nor efficient because you need to get if there are new notifications at regular intervals and even worse if you have a lot of users you flood your server with huge traffic.
 Despite of all the cons, a polling strategy can be good for small products with relatively low traffic.

 **Polling**

 - it's easy to implement
-- do not require persistent connection
+- do not require a persistent connection

 ## A more sophisticated solution

-If you’re still reading this post maybe you’re intested in a more sophisticated solution than the polling one.
-So we'll go deeper to the rabbit hole.
+If you’re still reading this post maybe you’re interested in a more sophisticated solution than the polling one.
+So we'll go deeper into the rabbit hole.

 ### Persistent connection

-One of the most significant feature that makes a polling implementation simple is that it do not rely on a persistent connection between the client and the server.
+One of the most significant features that makes a polling implementation simple is that it do not rely on a persistent connection between the client and the server.
-Basically you just need to implement a `GET /notifications` API and let the client call it to fetch new notifications.
+Basically, you just need to implement a `GET /notifications` API and let the client call it to fetch new notifications.
-The state is preserved in the server where we've hundreds of possibilities to store the notifcations; we can use a database, a cache, the filesystem or whatever system we want.
+The state is preserved in the server where we've hundreds of possibilities to store the notifcations; we can use a database, a cache, the filesystem, or whatever system we want.

-On the other hand if we don't want to flood the server with hundreds of requests to ask for notifications we need to setup a stable communication channel between the client and the server.
+On the other hand, if we don't want to flood the server with hundreds of requests to ask for notifications we need to set up a stable communication channel between the client and the server.
 Talking about HTTP this channel could be a persistent connection to be used to send messages to the client.

 ```bash
 ➜  ~ curl -v --keepalive http://localhost:3000/open?channel=test